 - ½ cup hazelnuts, coarsely chopped (I buy them without the skin)

-- 2 tablespoons of cocoa nibs, optional
+- 2 tablespoons cocoa nibs, optional

 - ¼ cup shredded coconut, optional